HOUSE MINORITY LEADER MICHAEL W. CHIPPENDALE

 Photo Location: Swamp Meadow Bridge

+During his term as Leader, Chippendale has been the recipient of numerous recognitions, including being named the 2023 and 2024 Legislator of the Year by the RI State Conservation Committee; the recipient of the John E. Fogarty Award for advancing the rights of persons with disabilities; selected by the Council of State Governments for the 2024 Henry Toll Fellowship; chosen to participate in the Rodel America Program; and was bestowed the revered title of "Kentucky Colonel", commissioned by Kentucky Governor Andy Beshear.
 First elected to office in November 2010, Leader Chippendale represents the residents of District 40, which includes western Coventry (Greene), Foster, and the majority of Glocester.
-He serves as an active member of four House standing committees, which include Oversight (reviews the operation and efficiency of various state agencies, and fulfills the separation of powers legislative role); Corporations (handles matters relating to financial institutions, business regulation, property, casualty and health insurance, technology, telecommunications and consumer protection); Conduct (based on findings, recommends peer disciplinary action); Innovation, Internet and Technology (considers all matters relating to new technologies).
+Over his years in the legislature, he has served on the following House committees: Oversight; Judiciary; Corporations; Environment and Natural Resources; Innovation, Internet and Technology; Labor, Conduct, and Rules.
+As House Minority Leader, he is an ex-officio member of all standing committees and actively participates and votes on crucial matters.
 Leader Chippendale is a respected champion for lowering all taxes and is an effective and passionate advocate for streamlining government functions.
 His legislative mission is to make Rhode Island a more economically attractive state for residents and businesses.
 This includes: assisting the business community by sponsoring legislation targeting regulation reforms; supporting legislative efforts to create an attractive economic climate; saving our public education system and supporting relevant jobs training through our state colleges and university.
 Chippendale is also a staunch proponent of 2nd Amendment rights, recently co-sponsoring a legislative commission to address mental illness factors in firearms purchases.
-During the 2022 legislative sessions, the Republican Caucus moved the needle on a number of important state government issues on behalf of Rhode Island’s hardworking taxpayers.
-Please click here to view the RI House Minority Report: 2022 Legislative Session Recap for an impressive list of caucus accomplishments.
+During the 2023/24 legislative session, the Republican Caucus moved the needle on a number of important state government issues on behalf of Rhode Island’s hardworking taxpayers, for example, successfully championing significant Medicaid accountability budget changes, saving the state hundreds of millions of dollars.
+Please click here to view the RI House Minority Report: 2023 Legislative Session Recap for an impressive list of caucus accomplishments.
 Leader Chippendale is a retired self-employed real estate investor and property manager.
 Prior to his vocation in real estate, he owned and operated two custom manufacturing business, making him keenly aware of the regulatory and tax burdens Rhode Island’s small businesses must deal with to survive.
 Chippendale is a former Religious Education Instructor at St. Paul the Apostle Church.
 Currently, he volunteers his time coaching and assisting with local youth athletics is a former board member of the Foster/Glocester Juvenile Hearing Board and is a member of the Highland Rod and Gun Sportsman Club.
-As a life-long Rhode Islander, Leader Chippendale graduated from Johnston High School, studied at CCRI, and in 1989 received an associate’s degree in Mechanical Engineering and Design from New England Institute of Technology.
-In 2004, he obtained a degree in Business Management from Johnson & Wales University.
-Chippendale resides in Foster with his wife Sherri and two children, Paige, a senior at the URI College of Nursing and Séighín, a licensed heavy equipment operator.
-2019 RI Freedom Index Legislator ScorecardThe 2019 Freedom Index was created by the RI Center for Freedom & Prosperity.
-The Freedom Index examines a legislator's voting record in terms of their likely effect on the free market, the size and scope of government, the balance of residents' interests against those of public employees and beneficiaries, and the constitutional structure of government over the people it represents.
-In the Rhode Island General Assembly, 95 pieces of legislation were analyzed from the 2019 legislative session.
-The membership of the House Republican Caucus ranked in the top fifteen of Rhode Island General Assembly legislators (there are 110) who consistently vote for liberty in the State of Rhode Island.
+As a life-long Rhode Islander, Leader Chippendale graduated from Johnston High School, attended CCRI, then entered the Electro-Mechanical Drafting/Engineering Program at New England Institute of Technology, receiving his degree in 1989.
+He re-entered college in 2004 at Johnson and Wales University, studying business management.
+Chippendale resides in Foster with his wife Sherri and daughter, Paige, a registered nurse.
+His son, Séighín, a licensed heavy equipment operator, lives in Sterling, CT.
+Video highlightdistrict map |

-MICHAEL W. CHIPPENDALE40TH LEGISLATIVE DISTRICTContact InformationCommitteesYEARPRIMARY SPONSOR
+MICHAEL W. CHIPPENDALE40TH LEGISLATIVE DISTRICTContact InformationCommitteesYEAR2011 | 2012 | 2013 | 2014